 - the child is often unable to tolerate forms of treatment that are tried

-When apparent illnesses can’t be explained, this may lead to extensive testing and risky procedures being performed in an attempt to determine what the underlying medical condition might be, which ends up only reinforcing the pattern of the person with FDIA.
+When apparent illnesses can’t be explained, this may lead to extensive testing and risky procedures being performed in an attempt to determine what the underlying medical condition might be.
+This only ends up reinforcing the pattern of the person with FDIA.

 FDIA is rare, involving only about 2 in 100,000 children as targets.
-A literature review by Feldman and Brown found articles from 24 different countries describing causes of FDIA, include non-Western nations.
+A literature review by Feldman and Brown found articles from 24 different countries describing cases of FDIA, including non-Western nations.
 In the 122 cases described, the mother was the sole perpetrator 86% of the time.
 There were slightly more male than female victims.
 The presentation of the disorder was very similar worldwide.

-Legal precedents have been established in the U.K. and Australia that FDIA is a description of behaviours rather than a psychiatric illness, and as a result psychiatrist testimony is inadmissible in court unless it refers specifically to harm done to the child.
+Legal precedents have been established in the UK and Australia that FDIA is a description of behaviours rather than a psychiatric illness.
+As a result, testimony from psychiatrists is inadmissible in court unless it refers specifically to harm done to the child.

-The legal precedents raise an interesting questions.
+The legal precedents raise an interesting question.
 Is this a twisted behavioural pattern, or is it an illness?
 I think I’d tend to have more sympathy when it comes to factitious disorder imposed on self (i.e. Munchausen syndrome) than FDIA (Munchausen by proxy), and I’d be more willing to accept that as an illness.
-I don’t have much sympathy, though, when it comes to harming a child.
-I can understand that sometimes parents who are in a psychotic or severe mood episode can harm their children without being able to appreciate the nature of what they are doing as a result of their illness, but there’s something very distasteful about a parent harming their child for the sake of attention.
+It’s hard to have sympathy, though, when it comes to harming a child.
+It’s understandable that sometimes parents who are in a psychotic or severe mood episode can harm their children without being able to appreciate the nature of what they are doing as a result of their illness, but there’s something very distasteful about a parent harming their child for the sake of attention.
 I think at that point it would shift from being a question of illness to a matter of child abuse, albeit with a clearly distorted way of thinking.

 What are your thoughts on the validity of FDIA/Munchausen syndrome by proxy?